stellaris-mods/autonomous-assembler/README.md

 ass_maybe_build_alpha_orbital_labs = {
 	if = {
 		limit = {
+			# All these "maybe-build" effects are invoked in a row
 			ROOT = { NOT = { has_ship_flag = "ass_op_spaceport_modules" } }
 			has_spaceport_module = alpha_orbital_labs
 			owner = {